Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 LipiFlow® Treatment

-This computer automated 12-minute treatment heats up and massages the eyelid glands in order to express their contents and reduce retained inflammatory factors.
-This highly effective treatment is unique, as the heat is applied to the inner lid surface directly over the oil-producing gland.
+This computer-automated 12-minute treatment heats up and massages the eyelid glands in order to express their contents and reduce retained inflammatory factors.
+This treatment is unique, as the heat is applied to the inner lid surface directly over the oil-producing gland.
 In affected patients, this treatment has been shown to reduce ocular dryness symptoms for up to 18 months.
 Many patients receiving this treatment are able to eliminate prescription medications for dry eye such as RESTASIS®.

 BlephEx™ Eyelid Treatment